Forest Landowners in Rhode Island eligible for funding to permanently protect their land

 Learn MoreAgricultural Conservation Easement Program - Rhode Island

-The Agricultural Conservation Easement Program (ACEP) helps landowners, land trusts, and other entities protect, restore, and enhance wetlands or protect working farms and ranches through conservation easements.
+The Agricultural Conservation Easement Program (ACEP) helps landowners, land trusts, tribes, and other entities to protect, restore, and enhance wetlands, grasslands, and working farms and ranches through conservation easements.

 Learn More